Number of Patients Treated

 Our Strategic Plan

-Elica has 10 medical centers in Sacramento and Yolo counties along with three mobile clinics.
-We expect to launch a fourth mobile clinic in 2020.
+Elica has 11 medical centers in Sacramento and Yolo counties along with four mobile clinics.

 Given the tremendous need for primary medical and dental care among tens of thousands of the Sacramento region’s medically-underserved low-income and homeless populations, Elica seeks opportunities to collaborate with like-minded organizations that want to increase access to affordable quality healthcare.
 Our partners include, for example: The City of Sacramento’s Pathways to Health & Home program, U.C.
 Davis, San Juan Unified School District, Twin Rivers Unified School District, and the Sacramento Housing and Redevelopment Agency (SHRA).